bburns/dnd-rules/README.md

 https://dnd.pub

+## Goals

+- Make a compact and printable summary of the rules
+- Organize rules into basic, intermediate, and complex to aid in learning

 ## Contribute

 To update the rules, you can <a href="https://github.com/bburns/dnd-rules/edit/master/rules/rules.nm">edit the rules directly</a>.
 Please note that I'd like to keep the rules compact, rather than comprehensive, so they can be printed easily.
 See below for an explanation of the format.